gxchain/gxchain-light/help/en/components/AccountVotingWitnesses.md

-Witnesses are the block producers of GXB.
+TrustNodes are the block producers of GXChain.
 They validate transactions and ensure the safety of the network.
 You may vote for as many witnesses as you'd like.